-When individuals, teams, or organizations want to make changes, usually a ‘fix it’ model is employed.
-People will often collect data, identify obstacles, make diagnoses OR we can choose to seek out what is already good and right about the individual, team, or organization.
-That’s the Appreciative Inquiry (AI) approach.
-The difference is in the questions asked.
-“What can we to do minimize client anger and complaints?” is an example of an old-style question.
-In an AI process, we would ask, “When have customers been most pleased with our service and what can we learn and apply from those moments of success?”
+The difference is in the questions.
+Instead of asking “What can we to do minimize client anger and complaints?,” AI asks, “When have customers been most pleased with our service and what can we learn and apply from those moments of success?”

-It is important to define the overall focus of the inquiry (what the entity wants more of).
-Due to our traditional, deficit-based problem-solving mind sets, it is sometimes easier for us to first identify an important gap, issue, or problem (what we want less of) instead of reframing it into what we want more of.
+It is important to define what the organization wants more of.
+Sometimes it is easier to identify an important gap, issue, or problem (what we want less of) first and reframe it into what we want more of.

 2. Inquiry into the Exceptionally Positive Moments (Discovery, part 1)

-When developing positive questions that explore the topic, it is important to be mindful of the language used.
-The language of these questions will determine the direction the inquiry will take (negative or positive), and the results of the inquiry (negative or positive).
+The language of the questions will determine the direction the inquiry will take (negative or positive), and the results of the inquiry (negative or positive).
 Just asking the questions begins to bring about a change in any human system, so be careful what you ask for.

 3. Share the Stories and Identify Life Giving Forces (Discovery, part 2)

-The goal in this stage is not to choose the best stories, or even those that represent the norm, rather the purpose is to find what elements are common to the moments of greatest success and fulfillment.
-In this stage ask yourself, ‘what are the most promising and inspiring components of a desired future?
-Just imagine if all those exceptional moments became the norm in the future!
+Rather than choosing the best stories, or even those that represent the norm, find what elements are common to the moments of greatest success and fulfillment.
+Ask yourself, ‘what are the most promising and inspiring components of a desired future?
+Imagine if all those exceptional moments became the norm in the future!

-Life Giving Forces (LGFs) are elements or experiences within the organization’s past and/or present that represent the organization’s strengths when it is operating at its very best.
-A life-giving force could be a single moment in time, such as a particular customer transaction, or it could be large in scope.
-It can be any aspect that contributes to the organization’s highest points and most values experiences or characteristics.
+Life Giving Forces (LGFs) are elements or experiences that represent the organization’s strengths when it is operating at its very best.
+This could be a single moment in time, such as a particular customer transaction, or it could be large in scope.
+It can be any aspect that contributes to the organization’s highest points and most valued experiences or characteristics.

 4. Create Shared Images of a Preferred Future (Dream)

-Continuing with the energy in stage 3, this step asks individuals to create a future in which the high points identified in the stores are the everyday reality.
-The individual, team, or organization will literally design the structure – whether it is resources, business processes, policies, whatever – for achieving this desired future. “…the ability to express a vision in metaphors….is an essential quality of leadership” (Capra, 2002).
+Continuing with the energy in stage 3, it is time to ask individuals to create a future in which the high points identified in the stories are the everyday reality.
+The individual or team will literally design the structure – whether it is resources, business processes, policies, whatever – for achieving this desired future. “…the ability to express a vision in metaphors….is an essential quality of leadership” (Capra, 2002).
 Visioning or dreaming process consists of a visual image and word image.

 Visual images can consist of drawing, songs, skits, collages, dances, etc.

-Word images result from visual images.
-In other words, you are translating the visual image into a word image, called a Provocative Proposition (sometimes referred to as a Possibility Statement, Shared Vision, or Dream Statement).
+Word images translate from the visual image, called a Provocative Proposition (also known as a Possibility Statement, Shared Vision, or Dream Statement).
 A provocative proposition bridges the best of ‘what is’ with your/their own speculation or intuition of ‘what might be’.
-It is provocative to the extent that it stretches the realm of the status quo, challenges common assumptions or routines, and helps suggest real possibilities that represent desired possibilities for the individual, group, or organization.
+It stretches the realm of the status quo, challenges common assumptions or routines, and helps suggest real possibilities that represent desired possibilities for the individual, group, or organization.

 5. Innovate and Improvise Ways to Create the Future (Design & Destiny)

-This step puts the flesh on the skeleton that is coming to life.
-Individuals, team and/or organizational members innovate and improvise ways to create the preferred future by continuously improvising and building Ai competencies into the culture.
-It also includes noticing and celebrating successes that are moving the system toward the preferred future the organization or group co-created.
+This step brings your efforts to life.
+Individuals, team and/or organizational members innovate and improvise ways to create the preferred future by continuously improvising and building AI competencies into the culture.
+It includes noticing and celebrating successes that are moving the system toward the preferred future the organization or group co-created.
 For some organizations, this might mean a new way of communicating with customers (internal or external) or perhaps develop a new management training program – the possibilities are endless.

 Capra, F., The Hidden Connections: Integrating the Biological, Cognitive, and Social Dimensions of Life into a Science of Sustainability, New York: Doubleday, 2002.